zphrs/aninest/docs/api/Extensions/Bound/type-aliases/BoundsLayer.md

 type BoundsLayer<Animating>: Object & Layer<Animating>;
 ```

-A layer used to enforce min and max bounds on an animation.
+A layer used to enforce minimum and maximum bounds on an animation.

 ## See